 - Intention scalability (dissemination & implementation)

-NIMHD plans to publish the results of the health disparities scientific vision initiative in a peer-reviewed publication in 2018.
-In addition, recommendations from the science visioning have been incorporated into the planning for the Trans-NIH Strategic Plan on Minority Health and Health Disparities.
-NIMHD also anticipates that workshop output will become the source of peer-reviewed, published papers that will continue to influence the field of health disparities research for years to come.
-These findings will serve as a framework to guide NIMHD’s research agenda in the next decade.
+In addition, recommendations from the science visioning have been incorporated into the planning for the NIH-Wide Strategic Plan on Minority Health and Health Disparities.
+These findings will serve as a framework to guide NIMHD’s and NIH’s research agenda in the next decade.